 Click Here for tab for Can’t Stop by Red Hot Chilli Peppers

 A classic Chilli Peppers song with an instantly recognizable and catchy main guitar riff.
-Even though the song itself is well known, the accompanying music video also made a big impact for its striking use of contemporary visuals and light-hearted tone, inspired by Austrian artist Erwin Wurm and his ‘one minute sculptures’.
-And despite only peaking at number 57 on the billboard hot 100, it has nevertheless become a fan favorite and is considered a staple of their live setlist.
+Even though the song itself is well known, the accompanying music video also made a big impact for its striking use of contemporary visuals and light-hearted tone.
+It was inspired by Austrian artist Erwin Wurm and his ‘one-minute sculptures’.
+Despite peaking at only number 57 on the Billboard Hot 100, it has nevertheless become a fan favorite and is considered a staple of their live setlist.

-As much as we also recommend that incredible main guitar riff that’s essentially the driving force of the song, we are here to focus on solos.
-This one is all about bending, they’re big, they’re huge, they’re angry.
-Don’t be delicate when playing this solo, just let rip and try your best to stay in tune!
+As much as we recommend the incredible main guitar riff that’s essentially the driving force of the song, we are here to focus on solos.
+This one is all about bending.
+They’re big, they’re huge, they’re angry.
+Don’t be delicate when playing this solo, just let it rip and try your best to stay in tune!

 Don’t Stop Me Now by Queen